 Danau Ubur ubur/ Jellyfish Lake

-On Misool Island, take your time to visit the Jellyfish Lake.
+Take your time to visit the Jellyfish Lake.
 As the name suggests, this lake is a place where the beautiful jellyfish colonize.
 The jellyfish in this lake are not toxic so it is safe to visit.

 Don’t forget to capture your cool moments by taking pictures at the top of the karst Raja Ampat rocks, Goa Putri Termenung, or visiting the Skull Cave to see historical sites where the Misool people keep the bodies of the dead.